pepperize/cdk-organizations/README.md

 - `importOnDuplicate` If an account with the same email address exists in the organization, it will be imported.
 - `removalPolicy` Will move the account to the root on Cloudformation delete event.
-- `iamUserAccessToBilling` Default `IamUserAccessToBilling.ALLOW` If you enable it, IAM users and roles that have appropriate permissions can view billing information for the account.
+- `iamUserAccessToBilling` Default `IamUserAccessToBilling.ALLOW` If you set `iamUserAccessToBilling` to `ALLOW`, IAM users and roles that have appropriate permissions can view billing information for the account.
-- `roleName` Default `OrganizationAccountAccessRole` Gets preconfigured in the newly created account and grants users in the management account administrator permissions in the new member account.
+- `roleName` Default `OrganizationAccountAccessRole` is preconfigures in the newly created account and grants users in the management account administrator permissions in the new member account.

 See [AccountProps](https://github.com/pepperize/cdk-organizations/blob/main/API.md#@pepperize/cdk-organizations.AccountProps)